 A: After "Sports Night," she did more work in movies and on television, including the series "Ed" and "Numb3rs."
 In 2008, she noted on her blog reddirtlattes.com, she was 38 and studying at Columbia University when her U.N.-worker boyfriend suggested they marry and move to Africa.
 They did both, living there for two years and adopting a daughter before moving on to Rome.
 In April 2013, she wrote that they were planning to go on to Kenya, so there may be even more stories to tell.
 But she has not posted since then, nor did I find any published reports about her activities.

 Q: The ABC series "Killer Women" was promoted as eight episodes; however, ABC aired only the first six.
-Do you know how the fans of the show are supposed to be able to see the last two unaired episodes?

 A: At this writing I have not seen any scheduling of the remaining episodes of it nor are they available online.